aubreymoore/Guam-Forestry-Workshop-2022/README.md

 You can preview each PDF simply by clicking on the file name.
 At the top of the preview page is a download button in case you want your own copy.

-Additional online resources for forestry in Micronesia are available in [this other GitHub repository]().
+Additional online resources for forestry entomology in Micronesia are available at <https://github.com/aubreymoore/Guam-Forestry-Workshop-Resources>.